 AI in 2025: The terminal becomes cool again

 2025 was quite a year.
 Looking back at where we started in January and where we find ourselves now, it's almost hard to believe it’s only been twelve months.
-From the way development teams ship code to how enterprises consume AI, 2025 was a year of tremendous pace (which was sometimes been hard to keep up with!).
+From the way development teams ship code to how enterprises consume AI, 2025 was a year of tremendous pace (which has sometimes been hard to keep up with!).
 Here's our take on the trends, tools and transformations that defined the year and what they mean as we head into 2026.

 Enter Claude Code